Is Routine Maintenance Covered Under My Warranty?

 Taking your vehicle to an unauthorized shop or installing aftermarket parts that an ASE-certified technician hasn’t approved can void any existing warranty.
 Check your warranty terms for full details on what you can and can’t do, including who’s allowed to carry out any work.

 Do I Have to Pay for a Service if My Vehicle is Under Warranty?

 You’re required to pay for anything that’s excluded by your warranty coverage.
 If you’re unsure of whether or not a service is covered, contact your provider before visiting a certified repair shop.

 If you’re getting work done on covered repairs, then you may just be required to pay the agreed-upon deductible.

 Gain Peace of Mind Towards Mechanical Breakdowns

-Request a free, no-obligation quote in minutes, or head on over to our Learning Center for an entire library of extended warranty options for different makes like BMW, Ford, Kia, Hyundai, Subaru, and more.
+Request a free, no-obligation quote in minutes, or head on over to the Endurance blog for an entire library of automotive articles, including DIY maintenance tips, vehicle buying, extended warranty comparisons and more.

 When buying a used car, there are plenty of pros and cons.
 On the one hand, you’re getting an excellent value, as used cars will always be cheaper than the..